schneebonus/SupportMailCrawler/README.md

 # SupportMailCrawler
 Searches popular support sites for support email addresses.
 For example, the imprint or the contact page will be used.

+Do not think about using this project as an email harvester.
+By using a real browser, the crawler is slow, resource-intensive and poor in scaling.

 # Install

 Details about dependencies are in install.md.